 Additional Tax Considerations; Distributions to Shareholders and Potential Fund-Level Tax Liabilities.
 The Fund expects to distribute substantially all of its net ordinary income and net capital gains to Shareholders.
 These distributions are respectively characterized as ordinary dividend income or long-term capital gain when distributed as dividends for U.S. federal income tax purposes to Shareholders.
 The Fund will inform Shareholders of the amount and character of its distributions to Shareholders.
 See "Tax Aspects" below for more information.
-If the Fund distributes (or is deemed to have distributed) in respect of any calendar year less than an amount at least equal to the sum of 98% of its calendar year ordinary income (taking into account certain deferrals and elections), 98.2% of its capital gain net income (determined on the basis of a one-year period ended on October 31 of such calendar year, and adjusted for certain ordinary losses), plus any such amounts that were not distributed in previous calendar years, then the Fund will generally be subject to a nondeductible 4% excise tax with respect to the Fund's undistributed amounts.
+If the Fund distributes (or is deemed to have distributed) in respect of any calendar year less than an amount at least equal to the sum of 98% of its calendar year ordinary income (taking into account certain deferrals and elections), 98.2% of its capital gain net income (determined on the basis of a one-year period ended on October 31 of such calendar years, then the Fund will generally be subject to a nondeductible 4% excise tax with respect to the Fund's undistributed amounts.
 The Fund will not be subject to this excise tax on any amount which the Fund incurred an entity-level U.S. federal income tax.